 Adaptive Scooter Program

 Equity and disability access are two cornerstones of the SFMTA’s Guiding Principles for Emerging Mobility Services.
-This is one reason the SFMTA required an adaptive pilot program to expand access to riders with disabilities, and the new permit will require that adaptive scooters are a permanent fixture.
-In the permanent program, adaptive devices must comprise at least 5 percent of the fleet and they must be available through the company’s mobile application.
+This is one reason the SFMTA required an adaptive pilot program to expand access to riders with disabilities, and the new permit requires that adaptive scooters are a permanent fixture.
+In the permanent program, adaptive devices must comprise at least 5 percent of the on-street fleet and they must be available through the company’s mobile application.
+Additionally, adaptive scooters can be reserved in advance through the permittees’ websites.
 New adaptive scooter requirements were developed with input from the disability community, and the survey responses helped identify which features of an adaptive scooter are most useful.
 Updated metrics on tracking and reporting will also be required.